 Taking a PDF and making the output grayscale or black and white does result in some image deterioration which varies from file to file.
 On a page of black and white text, it is negligible whereas it can have a big effect on images.
 Here is an example.
 The original…

 and in black and white…

-The advantages of having a PDF in grayscale or black and white are that it allows for a smaller image size and allows it use in faxes (which do not seem to be as extinct as I had believed).
+The advantages of having a PDF in grayscale or black and white are that it allows for smaller image size and allows its use in faxes (which do not seem to be as extinct as I had believed).
 It also means that people who do lots of printing can use the cheaper print modes.

 This post is part of our “Understanding the PDF File Format” series.
 In each article, we discuss a PDF feature, bug, gotcha or tip.
-If you wish to learn more about PDF, we have 13 years worth of PDF knowledge and tips, so click here to visit our series index!
+If you wish to learn more about PDF, we have 13 years’ worth of PDF knowledge and tips, so visit our series index!

 Are you a Developer working with PDF files?

 Our developers guide contains a large number of technical posts to help you understand the PDF file Format.